MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-4.md

 **Environment variables are variables that are available system-wide and are inherited by all spawned child processes and shells.**

 Shell variables are variables that apply only to the current shell instance.
-Each shell such as zsh and bash, has its own set of internal shell variables.
+Each shell such as zsh and bash has its own set of internal shell variables.

-**Commands that allow to set and list environmental variables :**
+**Commands that allow to set and list environmental variables:**

-- env - To run a program in a modified environment without modifying current one.
-To list all current environment use single 'env'.
+- env - To run a program in a modified environment without modifying the current one.
+To list all current environments use single 'env'.

-- printenv - print all or part of environment.
+- printenv - print all or part of the environment.

-- set - to set an environmental variable and shell.When used without an argument it will print a list of all variables including environment and shell variables, and shell functions.
+- set - to set an environmental variable and shell.
+When used without an argument it will print a list of all variables including environment and shell variables, and shell functions.

 - unset - to unset an environmental variable shell.

-- export - to set environmental variable.
+- export - to set an environmental variable.

 **To display the value of the HOME environment variable**